Do you set your GPS on a highways only setting, or when traveling, do you steer clear of the traffic and choose the backroads instead?

 I look around, feeling more and more like I don’t belong here.

 But when did Christianity become about convenience and safety?

 I’m Adding “Pathwalker” to My Name

 Again, paths can be lonely at times.
-Trusting someone I can’t see can be scary.
-And though the Word promises to by the lamp for my feet, there are times when I just don’t know what the next step is.
+Trusting someone I can’t see (the Holy Spirit) can be scary.
+And though the Word promises to be the lamp for my feet, there are times when I just don’t know what the next step is.
 If I’m not careful, I can be tempted to run back for the well-lit highways.